 All of our officers, employees and directors are subject to our Insider Trading Policy, which, among other things, prohibits officers, employees and directors from engaging in certain short-term or speculative transactions involving our securities.
-Specifically, the policy provides that officers, employees and directors may not engage in the following transactions: (i) the purchase of our common stock on margin, (ii) short sales of our common stock, or (iii) the purchase or sale of options of any kind, whether puts or calls, or other derivative securities, relating to our common stock.
-We have also amended our Insider Trading Policy so that officers, employees and directors may not enter into pledges of our securities as collateral.
-In order to allow time to unwind any existing pledge arrangements, such arrangements must be cancelled or modified so that the securities are no longer pledged by April 2022.
+Specifically, the policy provides that officers and directors may not engage in the following transactions: (i) the purchase of our common stock on margin, (ii) short sales of our common stock, or (iii) the purchase or sale of options of any kind, whether puts or calls, or other derivative securities, relating to our common stock.
+Our Insider Trading Policy also specifies that officers, employees and directors may not enter into pledges of our securities as collateral.